sixeyed/docker-kube-workshop/part-2.md

 ## <a name="1"></a> 1 - Set up your PWD environment

-This lab is only available in a pre-arranged workshop.
+You'll have your own lab environment at a pre-arranged workshop.
 That may happen through a [Docker Meetup](https://events.docker.com/chapters/), a conference workshop, or an arrangements between Docker and your company.
 The workshop leader will provide you with the URL to a workshop environment that includes [Docker EE](https://www.docker.com/enterprise-edition):

 ![](img/part-2/pwd-home.jpg)

-There are three main components to the Play With Docker (PWD) interface.
+There are three main components to the Play with Docker (PWD) interface.

 ### 1.1 - Clone the lab repo on a worker node